CSPH 3211: Living on Purpose: An Exploration of Self, Purpose, and Community

 Course Description

 Living on Purpose is a course designed to help students explore questions of meaning and purpose in college and in their lives.
 In this class, students will examine the context and meaning of their own lives, explore other peoples’ ways of living on purpose, and consider the big questions that shape their present and future.
-Through three, in-person classes, readings, videos, reflections, experiential exercises, and assignments, the course will offer students time to examine and perhaps define their own purpose and what it means to live more purposefully at this time in their lives.
+Through in-person classes, readings, videos, reflections, experiential exercises, and assignments, the course will offer students time to examine and perhaps define their own purpose and what it means to live more purposefully at this time in their lives.
 Ultimately, the course aims to help build a framework to support living on purpose now and into the future.

 Contact [email protected] for additional information.